Experience the Rhythm of Philadelphia

 SEPTA

-With two stops near Drexel’s main campus, the Market-Frankford Line (also known as the Blue Line, the MFL, or “El”, due to its elevated tracks) goes east from the Frankford Transportation Center west towards 69th Street.
-This line also stops at City Hall where riders have free interchange to the other Philadelphia subway, the Broad Street Line.
+With two stops near Drexel's main campus, including Drexel Station at 30th Street, the L goes east from the Frankford Transportation Center west towards 69th Street.
+Known as the Market-Frankford Line prior to SEPTA's wayfinding update, this line also stops at City Hall where riders have free interchange to the other Philadelphia subway, the B (Broad Street Line).

-Decked out in iconic orange, the Broad Street Line follows Broad Street from Fern Rock Station (north) to AT&T Station (south), where you’ll find the stadium complex and Philly’s great sports teams like the Eagles, Phillies, and Flyers.
+Decked out in iconic orange, the B (formerly the Broad Street Line) follows Broad Street from Fern Rock Station (north) to NRG Station (south), where you'll find the stadium complex and Philly's great sports teams like the Eagles, Phillies, Sixers, and Flyers.

-There are several green trolley routes that pass through Drexel’s campus, stopping at both 33rd and 30th streets.
-You can take them south to Center City and 13th Street, or to the 40th Street Trolley Portal where they then split off into farther routes.
+There are several green trolley routes that pass through Drexel's campus, stopping at both 33rd and 30th streets.
+You can take them south to Center City and 13th Street, or to the 40th Street Trolley Portal where they then split off into farther routes in West Philly.

 SEPTA Buses